-- I. It is the policy of Louisiana Healthcare Connections that open sacroiliac joint fusion is medically necessary for any of the following indications: - A. Stabilization of a traumatic, severe disruption, or fracture of the pelvic ring; - B. As an adjunct to sacrectomy or partial sacrectomy for the treatment of sacral tumors; or - C. As an adjunct to the medical treatment of sacroiliac joint infection or sepsis (e.g., osteomyelitis, pyogenic sacroiliitis); - D. During multisegment multi-segment spinal constructs (e.g., correction of deformity in scoliosis or kyphosis surgery, extending to the ilium). - II.
-It is the policy of Louisiana Healthcare Connections that minimally invasive sacroiliac joint fusion is medically necessary for the treatment of low back/buttock pain when meeting all of the following: - A. Failure of at least 6six consecutive months of conservative treatment that includes all of the following: - 1.
+- I. It is the policy of Louisiana Healthcare Connections that open sacroiliac joint fusion is medically necessary for any of the following indications: - A. Stabilization of a traumatic, severe disruption, or fracture of the pelvic ring; - B. As an adjunct to sacrectomy or partial sacrectomy for the treatment of sacral tumors; or - C. As an adjunct to the medical treatment of sacroiliac joint infection or sepsis (e.g., osteomyelitis, pyogenic sacroiliitis); - D. During multisegment spinal constructs (e.g., correction of deformity in scoliosis or kyphosis surgery, extending to the ilium). - II.
+It is the policy of Louisiana Healthcare Connections that minimally invasive sacroiliac joint fusion is medically necessary for the treatment of low back/buttock pain when meeting all of the following: - A. Failure of at least 6 consecutive months of conservative treatment that includes all of the following: - 1.
 Medication optimization (unless contraindicated); - 2.
 Activity modification; - 3.
-At least 4-6 four to six weeks of active therapeutic exercise targeted at the lumbar spine, pelvis, sacroiliac joint (SIJ) and hip, including a home exercise program or documentation of patient's inability to tolerate; and/or osteopathic or chiropractic manipulation; - B. Non-radiating, unilateral pain that is caudal to the lumbar spine (L5 vertebrae), localized over the posterior SIJ, and consistent with SIJ pain, that interferes with activities of daily living (ADLs); - C. Localized tenderness with palpation of the posterior SIJ in the absence of tenderness of similar severity elsewhere (e.g., greater trochanter, lumbar spine, coccyx) and other obvious sources of pain do not exist; - D. Positive response to the thigh thrust test or compression test and at least 2two of the following additional provocative tests (distraction, Gaenslen's, Patrick's test/FABER test); - E. Absence of generalized pain behavior (e.g., somatoform disorder) or generalized pain disorders (e.g., fibromyalgia); - F. Recent (within six months) diagnostic imaging studies that include all of the following:
+At least 4-6 weeks of Aactive therapeutic exercise targeted at the lumbar spine, pelvis, sacroiliac joint (SIJ) and hip, including a home exercise program or documentation of patient's inability to tolerate; and/or osteopathic or chiropractic manipulation; - B. Non-radiating, unilateral pain that is caudal to the lumbar spine (L5 vertebrae), localized over the posterior SIJ, and consistent with SIJ pain, that interferes with activities of daily living (ADLs); - C. Localized tenderness with palpation of the posterior SIJ in the absence of tenderness of similar severity elsewhere (e.g., greater trochanter, lumbar spine, coccyx) and other obvious sources of pain do not exist; - D. Positive response to the thigh thrust test or compression test and at least 2 of the following additional provocative tests (distraction, Gaenslen's, Patrick's test/FABER test); - E. Absence of generalized pain behavior (e.g., somatoform disorder) or generalized pain disorders (e.g., fibromyalgia); - F. Recent (within six6 months) diagnostic imaging studies that include all of the following: - 1.
+Plain radiographs and CT or MRI of the SI joint that excludes the presence of destructive lesions (e.g., tumor, infection), fracture, traumatic SIJ instability, or inflammatory arthropathy;

-- 1. Plain radiographs and CT or MRI of the SI joint that excludes the presence of destructive lesions (e.g., tumor, infection), fracture, traumatic SIJ instability, or inflammatory arthropathy; - 2.
-Plain radiographs of the ipsilateral hip that excludes the presence of osteoarthritis; - 3.
-CT or MRI of the lumbar spine that excludes neural compression or other degenerative conditions that can cause low back or buttock pain. - G. At least 75% reduction in pain for the expected duration of the anesthetic used following an image guided, contrast-enhanced intra-articular (diagnostic) SIJ injection on 2two separate occasions, at least 2two weeks apart; - H. A failure of at least one therapeutic intra-articular SIJ injection (i.e., corticosteroid injection), or a therapeutic injection is contraindicated-; - I. Procedure will be performed using the lateral transarticular approach. - III.
-It is the policy of Louisiana Healthcare Connections that the long-term safety and effectiveness of sacroiliac joint fusion procedures, either open or minimally invasive has not been proven for all other indications, including but not limited to, treatment of mechanical or axial low back pain, radicular pain syndromes, sacral insufficiency fractures, and pelvic girdle pain, due to limited clinical evidence. - IV.
-It is the policy of Louisiana Healthcare Connecttions that current evidence does not support sacroiliac joint fusion using implants other than those which are placed across the joint (transfixing) to promote fusion (e.g., allograft, nonmetallic implants).
+- 2. Plain radiographs of the ipsilateral hip that excludes the presence of osteoarthritis; - 3.
+CT or MRI of the lumbar spine that excludes neural compression or other degenerative conditions that can cause low back or buttock pain. - G. At least 75% reduction in pain for the expected duration of the anesthetic used following an image guided, contrast-enhanced intra-articular (diagnostic) SIJ injection on 2 separate occasions, at least 2 weeks apart; - H. A failure of at least one therapeutic intra-articular SIJ injection (i.e., corticosteroid injection), or a therapeutic injection is contraindicated. - III.
+It is the policy of Louisiana Healthcare Connections that the long-term safety and effectiveness of sacroiliac joint fusion procedures, either open or minimally invasive has not been proven for all other indications, including but not limited to, treatment of mechanical or axial low back pain, radicular pain syndromes, sacral insufficiency fractures, and pelvic girdle pain, due to limited clinical evidence.